Desnethé—Missinippi—Churchill River

 Desnethé—Missinippi—Churchill River (Desnethé—Missinippi—Rivière Churchill; formerly known as Churchill River) is a federal electoral district in Saskatchewan, Canada, that has been represented in the House of Commons of Canada since 1997.

 Geography

 This is a rural riding located in northern Saskatchewan.
 The riding encompasses the northern half of the province and is the third largest federal riding, that is located in a province, in Canada, trumped only by Churchill—Keewatinook Aski in Manitoba and Abitibi—Baie-James—Nunavik—Eeyou in Quebec.
 The territorial ridings of Yukon, Northwest Territories and Nunavut are also larger.

+The 2023 redistribution order removed most of the territory outside of the Northern Saskatchewan Administration District from the riding, reducing its population considerably.